Dafrok/v-hotkey/README.md

 ## Key Code Alias

 The default key code map is based on US standard keyboard.
 This ability to provide their own key code alias for developers who using keyboards with different layouts.
-The alias name must be a **SINGLE CHARACTOR**.
+The alias name must be a **single character**.

 ### Definition